Paul Bern

-Paul Bern (born Paul Levy; December 3, 1889 – September 5, 1932) was a German-born American film director, screenwriter, and producer for Metro-Goldwyn-Mayer, where he became the assistant to Irving Thalberg.
+Paul Bern (born Paul Levy; December 3, 1889 – September 5, 1932) was a German-born American film director, screenwriter and producer for Metro-Goldwyn-Mayer (MGM), where he became the assistant to producer Irving Thalberg.
 He helped launch the career of Jean Harlow, whom he married in July 1932; two months later, he was found dead of a gunshot wound, leaving what appeared to be a suicide note.
 Various alternative theories of his death have been proposed.
-MGM writer and film producer Samuel Marx believed that he was killed by his ex-common-law wife Dorothy Millette, who jumped to her death from a ferry days afterward.
+MGM writer and film producer Samuel Marx believed that he was killed by his ex-common-law wife Dorothy Millette, who jumped to her death from a ferry two days afterward.

 Early life and career

-Bern was born Paul Levy in Wandsbek, which was then a town in the Prussian province of Schleswig-Holstein (now a district of the city of Hamburg).
+Paul Bern was born Paul Levy in Wandsbek, which was then a town in the Prussian province of Schleswig-Holstein (now a district of the city of Hamburg).
 He was one of six children of Julius and Henriette (née Hirsch) Levy, a Jewish couple.
-Julius worked as a clerk for a shipping company before opening a candy store.
-In 1898, Julius decided to move the family to the United States due to the rise of unemployment and anti-Jewish attitudes in Wandsbek.
+Bern's father worked as a clerk for a shipping company before opening a candy store.
+In 1898 he decided to move the family to the United States due to the rise of unemployment and anti-Jewish attitudes in Wandsbek.
 The family eventually settled in New York City.
-Julius Levy died in 1908.
-In 1920, Henriette Levy drowned herself, possibly as a threat to keep her beloved son from marrying.
+Bern's father died in 1908; his mother drowned herself in 1920, possibly as a threat to keep her beloved son from marrying.

-Bern pursued a career in acting on the stage and studied at the American Academy of Dramatic Arts.
-He later adopted the stage name "Paul Bern".
-Bern soon realized he had little aptitude for acting and pursued other aspects of theater production.
-He worked as a stage manager for a time before moving to Hollywood in the early 1920s.
-He was initially a film editor before he worked his way up to scenario writing and directing for United Artists and Paramount Pictures.
-This led to his working full-time as a producer at Metro-Goldwyn-Mayer, the major studio of the time.
+In adulthood, Bern pursued a career in acting on the stage and studied at the American Academy of Dramatic Arts.
+He later adopted the stage name "Paul Bern."
+Bern soon realized he had little aptitude for acting and pursued other aspects of theater production, working as a stage manager on Broadway for a time before moving to Hollywood in the early 1920s.
+He was initially a film editor before working his way up to scenario writing and directing for United Artists and Paramount Pictures.
+This led to his working full-time as a producer at Metro-Goldwyn-Mayer (MGM), the major studio of the time.
 Bern eventually became the production assistant of Irving Thalberg and then a producer on the MGM lot in his own right.

-The star-studded film Grand Hotel, released six days after Bern's death, won the Best Picture Academy Award for 1931–1932.
-Bern and Thalberg produced the film, although neither was listed in the film credits (in the early 1930s MGM did not list their films' producers in their credits).
+The star-studded film Grand Hotel, released six days after Bern's death, won the Academy Award for Best Picture for 1931–1932.
+Bern and Thalberg produced the film, although neither was listed in the credits (which wasn't common practice for MGM pictures during the period).
 The award was presented solely to Thalberg, however, since Bern, being deceased, obviously could not also accept it.